 But when you have the choice, it will make your job easier to pick an identity not too dissimilar with your current self.

 For example, if you want to get fit and you’ve never watched sports in your life, there’s no need to pick a “sport buff” identity.

 Your New Identity: Assignment

 Then think about your goals and what identity would help you reach them (for example: being accurate, staying with a task till it’s done, etc., etc.).

 Practice and live them for a few months until they become who you are.
 Then go down the list.

 It’s because when you know how it will help you, you will be motivated and you will find pleasure in the process -that’s the beginning of your framework happiness-.

 When identity and behavior are in sync, it means we are living to our true self and we have a healthy, high self esteem.

 The highest self-esteem is when our behavior matches fully with our ideal identity -the person we would really love to be.

-When you live and act towards the person we want to be, you will move towards your goal while living a naturally fulfilling and joyful life (and with perennial high self esteem).
+When you live and act like the person we want to be, you will move towards your goal while living a naturally fulfilling and joyful life (and with perennial high self esteem).